Assessment Appeal Process

 Property owners who appeal their value will need to provide proof to the Board of Review of what their property is worth.
 This can be done with either an appraisal, sales comparables, market analysis, pictures, etc. With either method of appeal (by appointment or by letter), the property owner must support their contention of value and include the documentation with the completed petition.
 Both methods of appeals receive equal weight with the Board of Review.
 Decisions are not made during appointment times and all decisions are based on the documentation provided to the Board of Review with the required petition.

 Sales of Similar Properties

 All assessments are to be based on the sales of similar properties during a particular time frame.
-The time frame for 2020 assessments is taken from home sales that occurred between April 2018 through March 2020.
+The time frame for 2023 assessments is taken from home sales that occurred between April 2020 through March 2022.
 These sales are "arms-length transactions" meaning we do not typically use bank sales, foreclosures, etc. since they generally do not represent a sale between a willing buyer and a willing seller.
-The Assessor's Office has sales information available in the office or online (PDF).
+The Assessor's Office has sales information available in the office or view the current Residential Sales Report (PDF).
 You may also contact a local realtor.